kishwarshafin/helen/README.md

                         Batch size for testing, default is 512.
 Please set to 512 or 1024 for a balanced execution time.
   -w NUM_WORKERS, --num_workers NUM_WORKERS
                         Number of workers to assign to the dataloader.
-                        FOR THE DOCKER GPU IT HAS TO BE 0.
+Should be 0 if using Docker.
   -t THREADS, --threads THREADS
                         Number of PyTorch threads to use, default is 1.
-This is helpful during CPU-only inference.
+This may be helpful during CPU-only inference.
   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                         Path to the output directory.
+  -p OUTPUT_PREFIX, --output_prefix OUTPUT_PREFIX
+                        Prefix for the output file.
+Default is:
+                        HELEN_prediction
   -g, --gpu_mode        If set then PyTorch will use GPUs for inference.
 ```
 ###### Run stitch.py
 Finally you can run `stitch.py` to get a consensus sequence: